Straggler-Resilient Decentralized Learning via Adaptive Asynchronous Updates: Introduction

 \section{Introduction}

-Highly over-parameterized deep neural networks (DNNs) have shown impressive results in a variety of machine learning (ML) tasks such as computer vision \cite{he2016deep}, natural language processing \cite{vaswani2017attention} and many others.
-Its success depends on the availability of large amount of training data, which often leads to a dramatic increase in the size, complexity, and computational power of the training systems.
-In response to these challenges, the need for efficient parallel and distributed algorithms (i.e., data-parallel mini-batch stochastic gradient descent (SGD)) becomes even more urgent for solving large scale optimization and ML problems \cite{bekkerman2011scaling,boyd2011distributed}.
-These ML algorithms in general use the parameter server (PS) \cite{valiant1990bridging,smola2010architecture,dean2012large,ho2013more,li2014scaling,li2014communication} or {ring All-Reduce} \cite{gibiansky17allreduce,goyal2017accurate} communication primitive to perform exact averaging on the local mini-batch gradients computed on different subsets of the data by each worker, for the later synchronized model update.
-However, the aggregation with PS or All-Reduce often leads to extremely high communication overhead, causing the bottleneck in efficient ML model training.
-Additionally, since all workers need to communicate with the server concurrently, the PS based framework suffers from the single point failure and scalability issues, especially in large-scale cloud computing systems \cite{lian2017can}.
+Deep neural networks (DNNs) have shown impressive results for a variety of machine learning (ML) tasks in the Internet of Things (IoT).
+Its success depends on the availability of large amount of training data, leading to a dramatic increase in the size, complexity and computational power of the IoT systems.
+In response to these challenges, the need for efficient parallel and distributed algorithms (i.e., data-parallel mini-batch stochastic gradient descent (SGD)) becomes urgent for solving large-scale optimization and ML problems \cite{bekkerman2011scaling,boyd2011distributed}.
+These ML algorithms in general use the parameter server (PS) \cite{smola2010architecture,dean2012large,ho2013more,li2014communication} or {ring All-Reduce} \cite{gibiansky17allreduce,goyal2017accurate} communication primitive to perform exact averaging on local mini-batch gradients computed on different subsets of the data by each worker, for the later synchronized model update.
+However, the aggregation with PS or All-Reduce often leads to extremely high communication overhead, causing the bottleneck for efficient ML model training in IoT.
+Additionally, since all workers need to communicate with the server concurrently, the PS based framework suffers from the single point failure and scalability issues, especially in IoT.

 Recently, an alternative approach has been developed in ML community \cite{lian2017can,lian2018asynchronous}, where each worker keeps updating a local version of the parameter vector and broadcasts its updates \textit{only} to its neighbors.
-This family of algorithms became originally popular in the control community, starting from the seminal work of \cite{tsitsiklis1986distributed} on distributed gradient methods, in which, they are referred to as \textit{consensus-based distributed optimization methods} or \textit{fully decentralized learning} (DSGD)\footnote{We interchangeably use ``consensus-based methods'' and ``fully decentralized learning'' (DSGD) in the rest of the paper.} \cite{neglia2020decentralized,neglia2019role}.
+This family of algorithms became originally popular in the control community, starting from the seminal work of \cite{tsitsiklis1986distributed} on distributed gradient methods, in which, they are referred to as \textit{consensus-based distributed optimization methods} or \textit{fully decentralized learning} (DSGD).
 The key idea of DSGD is to replace communication with the PS by peer-to-peer communication between individual workers.